 .
 With over 1 million visitors each year, you won’t want to miss seeing these larger-than-life cliffs.
 Standing from 400-700 feet tall and stretching over 5 miles long, these cliffs take you right to the edge of the ocean.
 Visiting this cultural beauty in County Clare

 is a must-see for any traveler to Ireland.
 However, the Cliffs of Moher are best experienced with these local tips.

 Things To Know Before Visiting The Cliffs of Moher

-5. Stay in Lahinch overnight because the Cliffs does not take all day to view
+Stay in Lahinch overnight because the Cliffs do not take all day to view

-Besides surfing, Lahinch offers a nice home town feel for traveler’s.
-With more pubs than stores the town is always a good time.
+Besides surfing, Lahinch offers a nice hometown feel for travelers.
+With more pubs than stores, the town is always a good time.
 They also offer live music more often than not which is a good way to end the evening.
-Some traveler’s opt to pitch a tent, while others can rent a mobile or a room in a local family ran B&B. From some spots in Lahinch you can get a clear view of the O’Brien’s Tower.
+Some travelers opt to pitch a tent, while others can rent a mobile or a room in a local family-run B&B. From some spots in Lahinch, you can get a clear view of O’Brien’s Tower.

 The Cliffs of Moher provide a breathtaking, picture-perfect view that can only be found in the Emerald Isle.
 Visiting the site is an absolute must for anyone coming to Ireland— it’s not just for the locals!
 There are so many ways to experience this site, from hiking along its rugged cliffs, exploring its emerald green surroundings, or just taking in its natural splendor from afar.
 Although it’s meant to be enjoyed at all times of day and night, if you can’t squeeze multiple trips into your itinerary offer both a morning and evening visit – the varying light will make for two totally different experiences.
 And finally, with any long journey, don’t forget to take lots of pictures.